Victoria Theatre (Dayton, Ohio): History

 In 1978, the theatre was greatly benefited by the donation of a cache of equipment and stage draperies from National Cash Register's (NCR) auditorium, which had been slated for demolition.
 NCR also donated its historic five-rank Estay pipe organ to the Victory, which was renovated and installed by aficionados.
 In 1986, Virginia Kettering donated $7 million to fund a downtown arts center, conditioning her donation on the requirement that the center include the Victory Theater and be located within the same one-block area.

+All the while, it continued to be visited extensively by traveling theater companies.
+Choreographer Twyla Tharp used the Victory as a try-out venue for various productions before taking the material to the East Coast.
+A popular vintage film series drew patrons during the summertime and featured pipe organ house music and silent film accompaniment, thanks to the acquisition of an NCR-donated Estey pipe organ.

-The 1989 rebuilding of the theater was extensive.
+The 1989 the theatre was closed due to the extensive renovation.
 It involved razing the interior commercial space within the forward, Main Street-facing section of the building as well as the stage house, while carefully preserving and restoring the 1866–71 facade and the 1919 auditorium.
 At the same time, the interior auditorium portion of the structure was completely renovated.
 All of the commercial space at street level was reclaimed for a grand, new lobby.
 The result was an extensively-new Victoria Theatre (as it was now so renamed) designed expressly for the performing arts.
 The auditorium retained its original appearance with completely restored plaster work, drapery, marble work, gilding, and fresco detailing.
 Additionally, the house received state-of-the-art upgrading to its wiring, lighting, and sound systems and now accommodated infrared sound transmitters for headphone use.

 The current theater accommodates 1,154, with 635 seats in the orchestra, and 519 in the balcony.
 The proscenium measures 37'7" wide by 29'0" high by 39'3" deep.
 A full-sized orchestra pit lies just below the stage lip.
 Ten dressing rooms, accommodating up to 18 people, are off-stage left, in the basement and at stage level.